 Title IX Coordinator

-The Associate Vice President of Student Affairs has been designated to handle inquiries regarding the NUNM’s Title IX policies and procedures.
+The dean of students has been designated to handle inquiries regarding NUNM’s Title IX policies and procedures.